TooTallNate/n8.io-old/articles/converting-a-c-library-to-gyp.markdown

 `gyp` is basically like the module system of C, similar to how node.js has its own module system.
-In gyp, you construct chains of dependencies which each get _statically_ linked together to built one big compiled unit.
+In gyp, you construct chains of dependencies which each get _statically_ linked together to build one big compiled unit.
 The same mindset is applied when building small, independent node.js modules.

 One thing that I want to see more of in the node community from native module